jamwine/Web-Portfolio/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a Software Developer with Masters in Computer Science and 4+ years of professional experience in working towards **data analysis** and **defining data driven models** for actionable insights.
 I have a strong mathematical background with analytical and problem solving skills.
-I excel in **automating back-end processes**, gathering raw data by **utilizing APIs** and defining **machine Learning models with visual animations**.
+I excel in **automating back-end processes**, gathering raw data by **utilizing APIs** and defining **Machine Learning models with visual animations**.
 My experience at USD, Zenatix and Cognizant makes me versatile in working *independently* as well as a *team player*.

 I am always up for: